Philanthropy and U.S. democracy since the 2016 election

 There are many more examples of how funders have a hand in shaping our democracy, from voting access to the function of our courts.
 In the case of the 2016 election, political values appeared to motivate many donors to give—but despite how crucial public policy can be to a foundation’s ability to achieve its mission, many funders are still apprehensive about entering the political fray.
 In fact, funding for policy, advocacy, and systems reform has dropped from 20 percent of overall democracy funding in 2013-2016 to 11 percent in 2017-2020.
 (There are also restrictions on the types of political activity foundations can engage in.)

 Despite a seemingly unchanged big picture, it’s evident that dollars flow in accordance with the issues and values of the moment, and we should expect the same after the 2020 election season.
-Fundraisers can look at whether elections in the past have triggered donations to their organizations and how their organizations’ narratives might align with current and potential supporters.
+Fundraisers can look at whether elections in the past, like the 2016 election, have triggered donations to their organizations and how their organizations’ narratives might align with current and potential supporters.
 And for funders, there is an appropriate role for philanthropy to be a positive force within a democracy.
 There are funder advocacy collaboratives to join, plus affinity groups such as Democracy Funders Network and Philanthropy for Active Civic Engagement working to maximize philanthropy’s impact on civic life.
 Just last week, both organizations circulated a call for funders to get involved in upholding democracy and ensuring a safe and peaceful election.

 At a time when misinformation is actively challenging democratic principles, transparent and detailed information on how foundations are supporting efforts to strengthen democracy in the U.S. is especially important.
 We encourage funders to share their data with us and take the opportunity to provide detailed descriptions of their work, not only to promote transparency in the field but also to serve as a resource for others who might learn from your work and be more effective in their own democracy-related funding.